go-sql-driver/mysql/README.md

 Default:        none
 ```

 Sets the charset used for client-server interaction (`"SET NAMES <value>"`).
 If multiple charsets are set (separated by a comma), the following charset is used if setting the charset failes.
-This enables support for `utf8mb4` ([introduced in MySQL 5.5.3](http://dev.mysql.com/doc/refman/5.5/en/charset-unicode-utf8mb4.html)) with fallback to `utf8` for older servers (`charset=utf8mb4,utf8`).
+This enables for example support for `utf8mb4` ([introduced in MySQL 5.5.3](http://dev.mysql.com/doc/refman/5.5/en/charset-unicode-utf8mb4.html)) with fallback to `utf8` for older servers (`charset=utf8mb4,utf8`).

-*Please note:*

-Usage of the `charset` parameter is discouraged because it issues queries.
+Usage of the `charset` parameter is discouraged because it issues additional queries to the server.
 Unless you need the fallback behavior, please use `collation` instead.

 ##### `collation`